 - Arrange a safe ride to the party and back home or plan to have a Designated Driver.

 At the Party

 - Keep an eye on your drink and your surroundings.
 Dump out your drink and get a new one if you suspect it has been tampered with.
-Drugs and alcohol do not mix!
-To find out more, click here.
+Drugs and alcohol do not mix - find out why!

 - Pace yourself and alternate your drinks with water.
 (It takes your liver about 1 hour to process each alcoholic drink, depending on your size, food consumed and other factors.)

 - Stick with one type of alcohol.
-Alternating types of alcohol can make you sicker because of different sugar levels between beer, hard alcohol and wine.
+Alternating types of alcohol can make you more sick because of different sugar levels between beer, hard alcohol and wine.

 - Avoid drinking games.
 It’s hard to judge how much you are drinking.

 - Interested in learning how to calculate your Blood Alcohol Content (BAC)?
-Click here to find out how!
+Here's how!

 After the Party

 - Watch out for your intoxicated friends.
 If any of your friends show even one sign of alcohol poisoning, call 911 and get them the help they need, don’t let your friend “sleep it off”.